Last updated on April 26th, 2023 at 09:04 pm

 Visit the White Rhinos at the Ziwa Rhino Sanctuary

-We stay at the sanctuary on the Rock My Uganda, Rwanda & DRC Adventure (ps. we are now taking bookings for September 2020 and July 2021).
+We stay at the sanctuary on the Rock My Uganda, Rwanda & DRC Adventure.

-Last time I was there, we were sat in the bar having a well-earned afternoon beer when, 3 white rhino sauntered past, without a care in the world (check out the pic in my Pinterest pins).
+The last time I was there, we were sat in the bar having a well-earned afternoon beer when, 3 white rhinos sauntered past, without a care in the world (check out the pic in my Pinterest pins).

 giggling carefully observing him, David Attenborough-style throughout breakfast, before heading out on our actual trek, where we saw the three from the previous afternoon.
 My friend Maddie’s face says it all in this picture (I’m behind the camera) – it was also her 30th birthday!
 What a treat!